 Players must try out for the team, pay additional fees above the normal registration fees, and the season is played simultaneously with the recreational season.
-The fee covers additional uniforms, equipment, alliance fees, and umpire fees.
-Showcase players must play on recreational teams.
-The fee for 2014 is $150.
-This is in addition to the recreational league softball fees.
+Showcase players MUST play in the recreational league in 2015.

-In addition, Showcase participants will have an opportunity to participate in Open Gyms this winter at Boys & Girls Club West beginning in January.
-More details with dates/times will follow.
+In addition, Showcase participants will have the opportunity to participate in open gym practices this winter at the Boys&Girls Club West beginning in January.

 Showcase Softball Program Description